 Y'think this is where maybe Kubrick got his idea to have the Gold Room painstakingly plated with little goldleafed tiles?

-I've not ever visited the Arizona Biltmore, but we find that gold leaf was not only applied to the ceiling of the Gold Room, but it is in other parts of the hotel as well: in the lobby, where we have lighting panels reminiscent of those at the bar in the Overlook Gold Room (as well as the bathroom), and in the Aztec Room with its ponderous wheel that reminds me of the magnificent and massive wheel design in the Timberline's entry (see the Interview section for discussion).
+I've not ever visited the Arizona Biltmore, but we find that gold leaf was not only applied to the ceiling of its own Gold Room, but it is in other parts of the hotel as well: in the lobby, where we have lighting panels reminiscent of those at the bar in the Overlook Gold Room (as well as the bathroom), and in the Aztec Room with its ponderous wheel that reminds me of the magnificent and massive wheel design in the Timberline's entry (see the Interview section for discussion).

 Amazing, that Aztec Room.